 2007 Girls Circle, Inc. Evaluation.
 Ceres completed a program evaluation of Girls Circle sites across the country.
 Once this research was completed, we used findings to provide guidance on how to better serve girls of color and LBQ/GNCT girls.

 2005 Evaluation of Abriendo Caminos de la Comunidad.
 As with many clients, Ceres partnered with county agencies to develop programs that were included in grant applications.

 Dr. Irvine has been conducting research and program evaluations for over twenty years.
 She is turning that expertise into technical assistance for organizations that are interested in developing data collection systems or evaluating their programs in order to become fiscally sustainable.
 This assistance may also take the form of creating evaluation packets with logic models and youth surveys that can be used for multiple sites.

-2017 Project Ahimsa.
+2018 Ahimsa Collective.
 Ceres is working with Project Ahimsa, a Just Beginnings Collaborative grantee, to evaluate the outcomes of a restorative justice circle for men who have experienced and caused sexual harm.
 We developed a logic model and participant survey that will capture a wide range of outcomes such as building positive social relationships, increasing healthy ways to feel power and control, and increasing empathy for survivors.

 2010 Barrios Unidos Evaluation.
 Ceres partnered with Barrios Unidos to develop a logic model and youth survey that could be used in multiple sites to measure youth outcomes.
 These documents were compiled into an evaluation packet.